• Skip to primary navigation

 • Cream butter, all sugar and vanilla until fluffy.
 Sugar should be dissolved (3-4 minutes on medium)

-• Add peanut butter and mix
+• Add peanut butter and eggs.
+Mix until combined.

-• Bake 22-25 minutes, being careful not to overtake.
+• Bake 22-25 minutes, being careful not to overbake.

 • ***I test the center with a toothpick or small wooden skewer.
 It's ready when the skewer comes out with just a little crumb type mix on it (vs. wet dough).
 You don't want to bake until it comes out clean because then it may end up dry.
 Center may sink a little when it cools.